ruflin/Elastica/README.markdown

 PHP client for the distributed search engine [elasticsearch](http://www.elasticsearch.com/) which is based on [Lucene](http://lucene.apache.org/java/docs/index.html) and can be an alternative to [solr](http://lucene.apache.org/solr/).

-This client is similar to [nervetattoo elasticsearch PHP client](http://github.com/nervetattoo/elasticsearch) (also a lot of ideas are borrowed from the client), but the naming is consistent with [Zend Framework](http://framework.zend.com/) and other PHP frameworks.
+The client naming and structure is consistent with [Zend Framework](http://framework.zend.com/) and other PHP frameworks.
 This makes it easy to use the client in combination with Zend Framework.

 With this client I try to model the elasticsearch REST API in an object oriented way which also makes it possible to extend the client and add new types of queries,